CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - [Docker Volumes](https://docs.docker.com/storage/volumes/)

-# 4 Adding an API to the site
+# Exercise 4.
+Adding an API to the site

+We will use the new Umbraco 12 Content Delivery API to add an API to the site.

+## 4.1 - Build Index for Content API

 Now that there is a site and database running, we will use the new content delivery API.
+First we need to enable the API by adding the following to appsettings.json under Umbraco > CMS

+    "DeliveryApi": {
+            "Enabled": true,
+            "RichTextOutputAsJson": false
+    }

+## 4.2 - Enable CORS Policy to allow access to the API

+We will also need to enable CORS to allow access to the API.
+To do this, we will add the following to the Configure method in Startup.cs

+    public void ConfigureServices(IServiceCollection services)
+    {
+        services.AddCors(policy =>
+            {
+                policy.AddPolicy("CorsPolicy", opt => opt
+                    .AllowAnyOrigin()
+                    .AllowAnyHeader()
+                    .AllowAnyMethod());
+            });

+        services.AddUmbraco(_env, _config)
+            .AddBackOffice()
+            .AddWebsite()
+            .AddDeliveryApi()
+            .AddComposers()
+            .Build();
+    }

+You will also need to start that CORS Policy in the Startup.cs Configure method

+    public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
+    {
+        if (env.IsDevelopment())
+        {
+            app.UseDeveloperExceptionPage();
+        }

+        app.UseCors("CorsPolicy");

+        app.UseUmbraco()
+            .WithMiddleware(u =>
+            {
+                u.UseBackOffice();
+                u.UseWebsite();
+            })
+            .WithEndpoints(u =>
+            {
+                u.UseInstallerEndpoints();
+                u.UseBackOfficeEndpoints();
+                u.UseWebsiteEndpoints();
+            });
+    }

+## 4.3 - Rebuild the image and run it

+You will need to rebuild the umbWeb docker image and run it again to see the changes.
+You can use the following to do that

+    docker build --tag=umbweb ./UmbWeb

+Delete the existing container and run the new one

+    docker rm umbweb
+    docker run --name umbweb -p 8000:80 -v umb_media:/app/wwwroot/media -v umb_logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d umbweb

 Open the site at the url /umbraco/swagger/index.html and in the top dropdown, select the "Umbraco Delivery API"

 ![Alt text](media/3_2_Swagger.png)

 **Action:** Complete the following steps :

-## 4.1 - Build Index for Content API

-You will need to rebuild the umbWeb docker image and run it again to see the changes.
-You can use the following to do that

 ![Alt text](media/3_3_Index.png)